The gap between these two approaches is bigger than most sales teams realize, and the numbers make it pretty hard to argue with.

 Cold vs. intent signals: a question of efficiency

-Intent signals let you focus on prospects who are ready to buy and approach them when they are most receptive.
-By capturing these signals in real time, you ensure you arrive before your competitors and address the need at the precise moment it arises.
+Signals let you concentrate effort on prospects who are actually in motion and contact them when they’re most open.
+By capturing those signals as they happen, you arrive before competitors and address the need at the moment it exists.

 Intent-based prospecting by the numbers